opendp/opendp/docs/source/contributing/development-environment.rst

         * - ``contrib``
           - Enable to include constructors that have not passed the vetting process.
         * - ``honest-but-curious``
-          - Enable to include constructors that are only private if the constructor arguments are honest.
+          - Enable to include constructors whose differential privacy (or stability) properties rely on the constructor arguments being correct.
-            For example, population amplification relies on the assumption that the user is honest (and correct) in saying that the dataset under observation is a simple sample.
-            Similarly, library plugins rely on the assumption that the privacy or stability of a user-defined function is governed by a user-defined map.
+            That is, if a user/adversary is 'honest' in specifying the constructor arguments, then even if they later become 'curious' and try to learn something from the measurement outputs, they will not be able to violate the differential privacy promises of the measurement.
         * - ``floating-point``
           - Enable to include transformations and measurements with floating-point vulnerabilities.
         * - ``bindings``